wp-plugins/paypal-subscription-button/readme.txt

 == Description ==

-Integrates Paypal subscription button into wordpress.
+Integrates Paypal Subscription and Buy Now button into Wordpress.
+This plugin is primarily for membership sites.

 I created this plugin because I couldn't find one that integrates well and FREE.
 So far, all of the paypal plugins I tested are broken. :-) I hope this one will finally end the agony of the people who seek the same functionality as me.